sanika-bhor/Mysql/SQL_Constraint.md

 ----------------------------------------------------------------------------------------------------------------------------------------------

 ### Creating a Table with Multiple Constraints:
-Automatically generates a unique number for each new record in a table.
+Here's an example that combines several constraints in one table.

 **Syntax**:
 ```sql